beartype/beartype/doc/src/api_decor.rst

 *def* beartype.\ **beartype**\ (conf: beartype.BeartypeConf_) ->
 collections.abc.Callable[[T], T]

-In configuration mode, ``@beartype`` dynamically generates a new ``@beartype`` decorator configured for your special needs.
-You too shall cackle villainously as you feel the growing power of your keyboard.
+In configuration mode, :func:`.beartype` dynamically generates a new :func:`.beartype` decorator – configured uniquely for your exact use case.
+You too may cackle villainously as you feel the unbridled power of your keyboard.

 .. code-block:: python